microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-07.md

 ## Description

 - Create an `Azure AD B2C` application in the Azure portal.
-- Optional: Allow users to authenticate with an SSO ID via an `OpenIDConnect Account`.
+- Optional: Allow users to authenticate with an SSO ID via an `OpenIDConnect Account` (requires an AzureAD app registration in your AzureAD tenant).
 - Make sure it works in your on Azure App Service
   - **DO NOT** store credentials in your code or appsettings file.